pitukepe/DB_cleaning_project/README.md

 ## Introduction

-The main objective of this project is to practice and improve data cleaning skills using a kaggle salary database.
+The main objective of this project is to practice and improve data cleaning skills using a [kaggle salaries database](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023).
 The database may contain various issues such as missing values, inconsistencies, and errors that need to be addressed.

 ## Project Structure